DannyFischer/Detail-Page/README.md

 # Colophon
-The background image used in the about panel is adapted from my wallpaper [The Next Polylog](https://danny.fm/project/the-next-polylog).
+- The background image used in the about panel is adapted from my wallpaper [The Next Polylog](https://danny.fm/project/the-next-polylog).
+- [loadCSS](https://github.com/filamentgroup/loadCSS) is used to load non-critical CSS asynchronously.